 - Violation of any federal, state or local law similar to the above

-Virginia FR-44 liability insurance requires that you purchase a bare minimum amount of coverage.
-This includes the following protections in liability coverage.
+Virginia FR-44 liability insurance requires that you purchase at least double the state minimum amount of liability coverage.

 |Property Damage Coverage||$40,000|

-There is one caveat, however: if your DUI or DWI conviction was on or before February 1, 2008, you are not required to obtain an FR-44.
+The Florida FR-44 and Virginia FR-44 are similar, although the minimum liability insurance requirements vary.
+However, if your Florida DUI or DWI conviction was on or before February 1, 2008, you are not required to obtain an FR-44.
 For all convictions thereafter, drivers in Florida must carry an FR-44.

 |Bodily Injury Coverage per person||$100,000|

 Additionally, Florida charges varying fee amounts based on the number of DUI convictions that you have.

 Florida DUI fee schedule

 |Second conviction||$1,000 to $4,000|